andrewbetts/freedombox-android-app/CONTRIBUTING.md

 * 'Code change', 'patch', and 'commit' are used interchangeably.
 * 'Author' and 'contributor' are used interchangeably.
 * Git 'log' and 'history' are used interchangeably.
-* PR - pull request
+* PR, MR - pull request and merge request, used interchangeably.
 * 'Merging' often means 'applying a patch to git history' in a general sense, not literal execution of the command `git merge`.

 # For authors of patches
 * If you would like to contribute, but are unsure what to do, just ask.
-There are usually also issues tagged as "beginners", which might be a good starting point.
+There are usually also issues tagged as 'beginner', which might be a good starting point to work on and have a known solution.
+Also, other developers are ready to guide you on the implementation for such tasks.
+  Feel free to pickup a task from the issue by announcing it on the issue or by creating a new issue for whatever task you are going to work on.
 * To get your changes included, you must open a pull request (PR), to get them reviewed.
 Briefly, fork the repository to your account, and edit, commit and push there.
 Then you can create a PR to the main repository.